kristithrasher/MechaCar_Statistical_Analysis/README.md

 The one sample t-test compared the mean of the dataset to the required PSI of 1500.
 Null Hypothesis: The mean = 1500.
-Alternative Hypotheses: The mean is !=(not equal) to 1500. the sample t-test shows that we pass our null hypothesis with the sample data with a p-value that is greater than our level of significance of .05.
+Alternative Hypotheses: The mean is !=(not equal) to 1500.
+The sample t-test shows that we pass our null hypothesis with the sample data with a p-value that is greater than our level of significance of .05.

 ![sampleTtest](https://user-images.githubusercontent.com/94208810/155908480-936f6a04-be9c-45eb-b75f-59c37d70886e.png)

 t-test that compare all manufacturing lots

 ![T-Tests](https://user-images.githubusercontent.com/94208810/155906398-a9d42d03-521d-40fa-a36e-249f1bdfa921.png)
-two-sample t-test

 H0 : There is no statistical difference between the two observed sample means.
 The mean is equal to 1500.
 Ha : There is a statistical difference between the two observed sample means.
 The mean is not equal to 1500.